 EU student informationOur commitment to internationalism remains unchanged

-The UK formally left the European Union at the end of January 2020 and we entered a one year transition phase.
+The UK has left the European Union we entered a transition phase, which will finish at the end of December 2020.
+Agreements will be in place which establish the formal relationship between the EU and UK.
 For more information on the transition period, and how to prepare for the new rules, please see the Home Office guidance.

-We understand these are challenging and uncertain times for students.
-We would like to reassure you that we are here to support you and will provide important updates to you.
-We recommend that you click on the links provided in the “Further Resources” section and fully read all the guidance available.
+We understand these are challenging and uncertain times for EU students.
+We would like to reassure you that we are here to support you.
+We recommend that you click on the links provided in the “Further Resources” section and read fully all of the guidance available.

-To retain your current rights beyond 30 June 2021, EU citizens and their family members must apply for UK immigration status under the UK Government’s EU Settlement Scheme.
+To retain your current rights beyond the end of 2020, EU citizens and their family members must apply for UK immigration permission under the UK Government’s EU Settlement Scheme.
 The scheme allows EU, EEA and Swiss citizens to continue to study, work and live in the UK post-Brexit.

 If you have lived in the UK for a continuous five-year period you can apply for indefinite leave to remain, referred to as ‘settled’ status.
 This status enables you to continue living in the UK permanently.
 You can still apply if you have had absences from the UK during the 5 year period of up to 6 months in any 12 month period, or one period of up to 12 months in certain circumstances including serious illness or study.